Hawaii State Department of Education

-Public schools in Hawaii take their money from the state general fund and not from property taxes.
+Hawaii is the only state in the nation that does not use property tax revenue to fund public education; instead, most of HIDOE's budget is funded from the state general fund which includes revenue from the general excise tax and income taxes.
+Hawaii's overall level of property tax is the lowest nationwide.
+There was a previous law that allowed for locally operated government schools, but this law was rescinded.
+The term "school districts" in Hawaii is instead used to refer to internal divisions within HIDOE, and the U.S. Census Bureau does not count these as local governments.

 History

-Kamehameha III established Hawaii's first public education system on October 15, 1840.
+King Kamehameha III established Hawaii's first public education system on October 15, 1840.
 This makes the Hawaiʻi State Department of Education the oldest school system in the US west of the Mississippi River, and the only system established by a sovereign monarch.
 This date denotes when the constitution came into effect, codifying the new ministry of education.
 The regent of Kamehameha III, Queen Emma, had ordered the establishment of free public schools in all districts in 1834 and this was done by 1836.